-The population of Colorado butterfly plant reached its lowest numbers on WAFB in 2008, the year following the visible signs of flea beetle herbivory.
+It remains to be determined whether flea beetle outbreak impacts COBP fecundity.
+During 2007, it appeared that flowering was severely impacted if not curtailed.
+The reduction of live leaf area was pronounced but if seed production was impossible, the fecundity impacts could have greater importance than the impacts on plant health.
+The population of COBP reached its lowest numbers on WAFB in 2008, the year following the visible signs of flea beetle herbivory.
 It was postulated that either flea beetles have an influence on the underground parts of the species manifest in the following year, or else that vegetative plants are susceptible to it.
 These two possibilities warrant investigation in the event of an outbreak on WAFB.